 Get started: Shooting anamorphic on a budget

-- Cheaper alternative – good alternative for the Panasonic LA7200
+- CHEAPER ALTERNATIVE – good alternative for Panasonic LA7200

-- Experience cool blue flares – and a really wide full-frame at 35mm
+- EXPERIENCE COOL BLUE FLARES – wide full-frame at 35mm

-- Best for scenes with bright light – recommended aperture of f/2.8 or slower
+- SCENES WITH BRIGHT LIGHT – recommended aperture of f/2.8

 If you’re new in filmmaking and don’t have a stash of Nazi gold hidden in your basement, you should consider choosing a lens with a 1.33X stretch leaving you with an aspect ratio of 2.36:1 and without disrupting your bank account.